things to do in Ottawa with kids

 Distance from Ottawa: 1 hour

-Parc Omega in Quebec is a 12 km (7.5-mile) safari where drive through to spot Canadian wildlife from your car.
-You’ll see animals like wolves, bears, beavers, and lots of birds.
+Parc Omega in Quebec is a 12 km (7.5-mile) safari where you get to drive through a nature reserve to spot Canadian wildlife from your car.
+You have the chance to see animals like wolves, bears, beavers, and lots of birds that live in the area.

-If you’ve ever been to the African Lion Safari near Toronto, Parc Omega is very similar except the wildlife here is Canadian native animals.
+If you’ve ever been to the African Lion Safari near Toronto, Parc Omega is very similar, except the wildlife here is all Canadian native animals.

 Theres also a 1 km (0.6-mile) trail on-site where you can hike in the warm months, or snowshoe in the cold months.
 You can do this before or after your drive through the park.